Skip to main content

 • replayability

-• “This game is a perfect storm of many elements; while not perfect, it is very versatile, doesn't overstay its welcome, and despite being rather linear, it offers a lot of replayability.”
+• “This game is just a perfect storm of a lot of things.
+While not perfect (but getting better with every update), it is simultaneously very versatile, doesn't overstay its welcome, and while rather linear has a lot of replayability.”

-• “Replayability depends on how much you want to challenge yourself; although the ending is rather one-directional with minimal grind, you can explore every corner of this game in an afternoon.”
+• “Replayability really depends on how much you want to challenge yourself.
+The end is rather one-directional, with minimal grind and exploration; you can see every corner of this game in an afternoon.”

-• “Implementing this feature in a 'new game+' kind of way to have some kind of endgame/replayability with more wacky, zany (unconventional and probably unbalanced) fun after you're done with your first playthrough.”
+• “Implementing this feature in a 'new game+' kind of way would provide some kind of endgame/replayability with more wacky, zany (unconventional and probably unbalanced) fun after you're done with your first playthrough.”

 • monetization